stas-bool/raycast-gemai/README.md

 GemAI offers a comprehensive suite of tools, leveraging the capabilities of Gemini AI:

-**💬 Advanced AI Chat:**
-- **Persistent Chat Sessions:** Engage in ongoing conversations with AI.
-Create, name, switch, and delete chat sessions.
-- **Per-Chat Configuration:** Customize the AI model and system instructions for each chat session.
-- **Streaming Responses:** Get real-time feedback as the AI generates its response.
-- **Contextual History:** The AI remembers previous messages within a session for coherent dialogue.

 **📝 Powerful Text Tools:**
 - **Ask AI:** Get answers to your questions on any topic.
 - **Summarize It:** Condense long texts into concise summaries, capturing main ideas, facts, and conclusions.